woodenchild95/FL-Simulator/README.md

 # FL-Simulator
-Pytorch implementations of some general federated optimization methods.
+Pytorch implementations of some general optimization methods in the federated learning community.

 ## Basic Methods